Evermore Genealogy

 In 1887 G. W. McKenney Sr. had remarried again, a young woman from Tennessee, and they disappear for several decades into Oklahoma, family believes it was in the Cherokee area.
 G. W. McKenney Jr. lives on the Osage Reserve and over in Kay County until 1900 when he finally settles in Chautauqua County for good.

 By 1900, a close relation of the McKenneys marries Antwine Rodman, Osage.
 Others are living next to the Frank and Mary Denoya family–Frank’s mother was Martha Lessert, daughter of Julia Roy.
-The William Franklin Family (Pagrachena’s-ancestor of the Partelow and Spoonamore families) is living next to Louis Leonard Denoya, another son of Martha Lessert and Francis Denoya.
+The William Franklin Family (wife had been a daughter of Pagrachena) is living next to Louis Leonard Denoya, another son of Martha Lessert and Francis Denoya.
 By 1910 Martha Lessert will live next to Antoine Rodman.
 Meanwhile, Rosa Denoya Pearson is living next to Addie McKenney McWhirt.
 The Ravlette’s (a grandson of Mary Roy) are living next to extended family in Chautauqua who were traders to the Osage in Chautauqua, some of this family then moving to Barada, Richardson, Nebraska.
 The Ravlette’s will eventually live next to the McKenneys.

 Then in 1920 Laura Mae Revelette (granddaughter of Mary Louise Roy, sister of John Baptiste who married Pagrachena) is living next to my McKenneys in Chautauqua.
 Her husband, a Choctaw/Chahta, is mayor.
 Interestingly, my G. W. McKenney Jr. is given a little while later in a news article as having been mayor of Chautauqua.
 His half-brother lived in Mississippi, the McKenneys were going to visit and the the paper was reporting on the pending visit.
 He never was a mayor of Chautauqua and I wonder if perhaps a story had been told of his being related to a mayor instead and this was mixed up.
 It occurred to me this was possible after seeing this census.
 (Laura’s brother lived around the McKenneys for a couple of decades.)

-After all this time, in 1920, descendants of the McKenney relations who were living next to the Partelows in Van Buren, Iowa in the 1850s and 1860s, are now living right next door to the Ioway Franklins and Spoonamores in Kay County, Oklahoma.
+In 1920, McKenney relations are now living right next door to the Ioway Franklins and Spoonamores in Kay County, Oklahoma.
+In 1929 they marry.

 In 1930, a relation of the McKenneys marries Charles Fuller Jr., son of Osage Charles fuller who was a grandson of Mary Jane Barada.
 The widow of this Charles Fuller Sr. has remarried and is living next to my McKenneys.